strykeforce/thirdcoast-examples/swerve-example/README.md

 # Swerve Example

 This example implements the Third Coast Swerve drive in Java.
+It was created with [cookiecutter-robot](https://github.com/strykeforce/cookiecutter-robot).

-It requires a NavX installed on the roboRIO MXP port.
+This example requires a NavX installed on the roboRIO MXP port.

 **Note:** This robot **will not drive** until configured, see below.